natalya-nassimi/my-snake-game-project/readMe.md

 A fun game to play and a good example for a first time build with JavaScript!

-## Requirements
+## Requirements / Brief
-The snake should be able to eat food to grow bigger
+The snake should be able to eat food to grow bigger.

-The game should end when the snake hits the wall or itself
+The game should end when the snake hits the wall or itself.

-Snake speeds up as it eats more
+Snake speeds up as it eats more.

-## Play my Game
+## Deployment link to play my game

 (Link Here)

+## Getting Started / Code Installation

+Fill

+## Time Frame and Team

+Fill

 ## Technologies Used

-JavaScript, HTML, CSS
+JavaScript, HTML, CSS.

-## Next Steps
+## Planning

-1 Responsive Design

-2 Multiplayer Mode

-3 High Score Table
+Fill

-## Pseudocode
+### Pseudocode

 /*-------------------------------- HTML --------------------------------*/